 If there is any damage to the property at the conclusion of the agreement, and the landlord and tenant agree on the value of this, then the bond is divided between the parties accordingly.
 However, if the parties are unable to agree on the value, then one of the parties can apply to the Tenancy Tribunal for mediation.

 It’s very important that landlords and tenants understand whose responsibility it is to have insurance to make sure that both parties are protected against loss.
-Below is a general guideline for landlords and tenants.

 When selecting insurance make sure that you inform your insurance company that the property is a rental property.